gery117/gery117/README.md

 ---

 ### 🎓 Education
-- **PhD in International Economics** (Currently enrolled) – [University of International Business and Economics], Sep 2019 - July 2025
+- **PhD in International Economics** (Currently enrolled) – [University of International Business and Economics], Sep 2019 - currently
 - **Master's in Business Administration** – [University of International Business and Economics], Sep 2017 - July 2018
 - **Master's in International Business** – [University of International Business and Economics], Sep 2015 - July 2017